 We believe that Bio-identical hormones are an excellent solution for menopause related issues.
 Please click here to learn more about hormone therapy.

 In most women menopause heralds the end of fertility period, after which a woman cannot conceive a child.
 Natural menopause is said to occur when the ovaries start decreasing their production of the sex hormones estrogen and progesterone on a permanent basis.
+Hormone therapy in New York is an expensive treatment course and the a very fragile one, as finding the most effective approach requires deep understanding how hormone replacement therapy works.
+Here at Amita Holistic Healing Center in Brooklyn, NY we understand how to build a personal approach to every customer.

 Hormonal changes cause the physical symptoms of menopause, but mistaken beliefs about the menopausal transition are partly to blame for the emotional ones.
 First, menopause doesn’t mean the end is near — you’ve still got as much as half your life to go.
 Second, menopause will not snuff out your femininity and sexuality.
 In fact, you may be one of the many women who find it liberating to stop worrying about pregnancy and periods.